MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

   :::image type="content" source="images/use case - 3.png" alt-text="Data combined from Viva Insights with external sources":::

-There are different methods and data storage locations possible as storage accounts, sql databases and synapse to name a few.
-An example leveraging Azure data factory, Viva Insights organizational data, and azure blob storage will be described below using the [Business Continuity](../insights/Tutorials/power-bi-bc.md) use case.
+There are different ways to create a data pipeline to copy data from the source to the destination.
+There are also different data storage locations that can be used, such as storage accounts, SQL databases, synapse, and so on.
+An example leveraging Azure data factory, Viva Insights organizational data, and Azure blob storage will be described below using the [Business Continuity](../insights/Tutorials/power-bi-bc.md) use case.

 ## Preconditions